 - Safety: What would happen if a small child sat or climbed on the workbench?
 Are there small pieces that could become choking hazards?
-Make sure the product you are buying is not going to be a safety hazard.
+Be sure the product you buy is not going to be a safety hazard.

-- Convenience: Is the workbench going to take up a lot of floor space?
+- Convenience: Will the workbench take up a lot of floor space?
 Are the accessories going to end up scattered across the floor?
-If you want to conserve space, you should opt for a portable bench or one that folds up.
+If you need to conserve space, opt for a portable (or foldable) bench.
 Of course, also ensure that the bench has plenty of storage.

-- Engaging: What elements are going to draw your child’s attention and keep them coming back for more?
+- Engaging: What elements will draw your child’s attention and keep them coming back for more?
 Are there lots of hi-tech elements, like moving parts and sounds?
 Does the bench come with simple projects that your child can complete?
 No one wants to invest in a toy only to find it collecting dust.
-Choose a workbench that is suited to your child’s playing style.
+Choose a workbench that’s suited to your child’s playing style.

 Best age to introduce a workbench

 The good news is that there are tool benches for nearly every age group.
-We’ve done our best to include options for hammer-welding toddlers and more disciplined big kids.
+We’ve done our best to include options for both hammer-wielding toddlers and more disciplined big kids.